jxnblk/blog/src/posts/code-literacy.md

 ---
 title: Code Literacy
-date: 2019-07-24
+date: 2019-07-25
-draft: true
 ---

-Ah yes, everyone loves the age old question: *should designers code?*
+Ah yes, everyone's favorite question: *should designers code?*
-As much as I'd love to write about this,
+As much as I'd love to pontificate on the matter,
 I think the framing of this question is fundamentally wrong.
 At the heart of this conversation is the idea of *code literacy*, that is, the level at which one can read, write, and understand software code in the form of programming languages.

-We never question whether or not we should teach children to read and write, or whether we should teach them math.
+We don't question whether or not we should teach children to read and write, or whether we should math in school.
-In a modern society, these are a given in public education systems.
+In a modern public education systems, these are a given.
+While these institutions might have other problems,
-While there might be problems that exist within these institutions, I think code literacy should be a fundamental part of any school cirriculum.
+I think code literacy should be a fundamental part of any school cirriculum.

-What is code?
+What *is* code?
 Paul Ford has [already written][what is code] more that enough to cover that topic, but I'd like to step back and consider how code is not dissimilar to written language and mathematics.

 While spoken languages are innate, we humans invented written language somewhat recently in our own history.